earthreader/web/README.rst

 - Run crawler thread by default.
 - Error code ``circular-refernce``, which is a typo, was renamed to ``circular-reference``.
+- Fixed auto scroll when entry has images.

 Version 0.2.1